On pluricanonical locally conformally almost K\"ahler metrics: Anti-Pluricanonical Locally conformally almost-K ahler metrics

 It turns out that the anti-pluricanonical condition is equivalent to the fact that the Lee field $T=\theta^\sharp$ is a real holomorphic vector field (i.e. $\mathcal{L}_TJ=0$).

-\begin{prop} Let $(F,\theta)$ be an LCS structure on an almost complex manifold $(M,J)$ inducing an LCAK metric $g$.
-Then, $g$ is an anti-pluricanonical LCAK metric if and only if $T=\theta^\sharp$ is a (real) holomorphic vector field. \end{prop} \begin{proof} Applying the Lie derivative $\mathcal{L}_T$ to $F=g(J\cdot,\cdot)$ and using the Cartan formula, we have that
+\begin{prop} Let $(M, g, J, F, \theta)$ be an LCAK manifold.
+Then, $g$ is an anti-pluricanonical LCAK metric if and only if $T=\theta^\sharp$ is a (real) holomorphic vector field. \end{prop} \begin{proof}

 First suppose that $g$ is an anti-pluricanonical LCAK metric; then $\left(D\theta\right)^{sym}_{J\cdot,\cdot}$ is a $J$-invariant $2$-form, and we have that $\left(\mathcal{L}_TJ\right)^{sym}=0$.
 Moreover, it follows from Proposition~\ref{j-invariance} that $\left(\mathcal{L}_TJ\right)^{skew-sym}=0$.
 Hence, $\mathcal{L}_TJ=0$, and so $T$ is a holomorphic vector field.
-The converse follows readily from equation~(\ref{cartan}). \end{proof}
+The converse follows readily from Equation~(\ref{dJtheta-formula}). \end{proof}

 In the integrable case, it was proved by A. Moroianu, S. Moroianu and Ornea~\cite{MR3830777} that on a compact LCK manifold, if $T=\theta^\sharp$ is a holomorphic vector field, then the LCK metric $g$ is Vaisman whenever $g$ is Gauduchon.
-We prove a generalization of this result to the non-integrable case, but first, we need the following:

-\begin{prop} Let $(F,\theta)$ be an LCS structure on a compact almost-complex manifold $(M,J)$ inducing an anti-pluricanonical LCAK metric $g$.
-Moreover, suppose that $g$ is Gauduchon.
-Then \end{prop} \begin{proof} First, we compute the following
+We prove a generalization of this result to the non-integrable case. \begin{thm} Let $(M, g, J, F, \theta)$ be a compact manifold of real dimension $2n$ with an LCAK structure.
+Suppose that the image of the Nijenhuis tensor is $g$-orthogonal to Span$(T,JT)$.
+Then, $g$ is an anti-pluricanonical LCAK Gauduchon metric if and only if $\theta$ is $D$-parallel. \end{thm} \begin{proof} Just the ``only if" direction needs proof.
+This follows directly from the integral identity (\ref{intf1-lcak}) of Proposition \ref{intf1-lcak-prop}.
+Indeed, if $D \theta$ is assumed $J$-invariant then